-In this episode, I share the first half of a presentation I did at a conference in Sydney for the Australian Institute of Mining and Metallurgy (see link below).
-It was their Annual Leadership Summit, and I was asked to speak on personal branding.
-However, to avoid "eyes rolling" and having mining engineers opt to leave the room for a coffee break during my session, I decided to change the title to trick everyone, basically.
+In this episode, I am sharing the first half of a presentation I did at a conference in Sydney for the Australian Institute of Mining and Metallurgy (see link below).
+It was their Annual Leadership Summit, and I was invited to speak on personal branding.
+However, I decided to avoid "eyes rolling" and having mining engineers leave the room for a coffee break during my session.
+I decided to change the title to trick everyone.
 The topic is indeed about building your personal brand.
 So, there you go.
 Listen at your own peril!

 The content of my presentation is based on years of personal trial and error, research, best practices, and anecdotal successes and failures from clients, friends, and co-workers.

-It’s something I am drawn to; I am really curious about how we speak about ourselves and why it is so hard.
+I am drawn to it; I am interested in how we speak about ourselves and why it is so hard.
 And I find that people around me come to me for support when they need to tell a compelling story about themselves.
 So, I keep investigating the topic.
 Thus we now have a podcast and these notes.

-It’s awkward to do it.
+It's awkward to do it.
 To talk about oneself.
-Even for the best storytellers out there, the best salespeople, to talk about yourself without feeling like a prick or actually being one is really hard.
+Even for the best storytellers out there, the best salespeople, to talk about yourself without feeling like a prick or being one is tricky.

 When I speak about how a story you own ends up being told by people outside your realm of influence, this is the illustration I'm referring to (yes, I made this myself!):

-And when I'm explaining the difference between Personal Selling (i.e., Marketing), Public Relations, and Branding, this next illustration may help (source below)
+And when I'm explaining the difference between Personal Selling (i.e., Marketing), Public Relations, and Branding, this following illustration may help (source below)

 We will talk more about personal narrative soon in Part 2, so hang on and keep following the Job Hunting Podcast!

 Leave a comment on the Podcast's private Facebook group if you also think "personal branding" is cringe-worthy, and let me know what you enjoyed about this episode.
 Do you have a topic you would like me to address in the future?
 Leave a comment there also!